Val-Cantarelli/AWSAssociateDev/docs/Module05/Module05.md

 ![EC2 Diagram](./images/ec2Diagram.png)

-These are the main components of an EC2 instance: VM CPU and memory, AMI (image), security groups that define inbound and outbound traffic, and key pair for SSH access.
+These are the main components of an EC2 instance: VM CPU and memory, AMI (image), security groups that define inbound and outbound traffic, Storage(EBS) and key pair for SSH access.